 - Operating in a very competitive marketplace.
 The company has consistently demonstrated its ability to mitigate this risk through provision of high-quality products at competitive prices with strong values in customer care and reliable delivery performance. - Changes in technology.
-The company mitigates this risk by continued re-investment in the latest available state of the art production equipment, allowing control of operating costs and highest levels of efficiency to maintain its position as market leader. - Brexit.
-There is still uncertainty around the ultimate outcome and implications of the UK's recent departure from the EU.
-At present, the company is not aware of any specific issues giving rise to concern, but will continue to monitor this situation. - Covid-19.
-At the date of this report, the UK is starting to emerge more widely from the Coronavirus crisis but there are still many unknowns about the future and any likely further impacts on the business.
+The company mitigates this risk by continued re-investment in the latest available state of the art production equipment, allowing control of operating costs and highest levels of efficiency to maintain its position as market leader. - Economic Uncertainty.
+At the date of this report, there are many uncertainties around the economic and other general impacts of recent events in Ukraine and any potential impacts on the business. - Excessive and intrusive government legislation.
+A company's ability to remain competitive in a global supply chain can be negatively affected by unnecessary legislation and "red-tape".